 TO THE MEMBERS OF DIANA TEA COMPANY LIMITED

-We have audited the accompanying standalone financial statements of Diana TeaCompany Limited (the Company) which comprise the Balance Sheet as atMarch 31 2019 the Statement of Profit and Loss (including Other Comprehensive Income)the Statement of Changes in Equity and the Statement of Cash Flows for the year ended onthat date and a summary of the significant accounting policies and other explanatoryinformation.
-In our opinion and to the best of our information and according to theexplanations given to us the aforesaid standalone financial statements give theinformation required by the Companies Act 2013 (the Act) in the manner sorequired and give a true and fair view in conformity with the Indian Accounting Standardsprescribed under section 133 of the Act read with the Companies (Indian AccountingStandards) Rules 2015 as amended (Ind AS) and other accounting principlesgenerally accepted in India of the state of affairs of the Company as at March 31 2019the loss and total comprehensive income changes in equity and its cash flows for the yearended on that date.
+We have audited the accompanying standalone financial statements of Diana TeaCompany Limited ("the Company") which comprise the Balance Sheet as atMarch 31 2021 the Statement of Profit and Loss (including Other Comprehensive Income)the Statement of Changes in Equity and the Statement of Cash Flows for the year ended onthat date and a summary of the significant accounting policies and other explanatoryinformation.
+In our opinion and to the best of our information and according to theexplanations given to us the aforesaid standalone financial statements give theinformation required by the Companies Act 2013 ("the Act") in the manner sorequired and give a true and fair view in conformity with the Indian Accounting Standardsprescribed under section 133 of the Act read with the Companies (Indian AccountingStandards) Rules 2015 as amended ("Ind AS") and other accounting principlesgenerally accepted in India of the state of affairs of the Company as at March 31 2021the profit and total comprehensive income changes in equity and its cash flows for theyear ended on that date.

 Basis for Opinion